OutSystems/docs-support/src/enterprise/troubleshooting/slow-publishing-117x.md

 #### Resolution

-None is available at the moment.
-Version 11.8.0 is expected to include a fix for this problem (check the [planned dates](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/OutSystems_Release_Cycle#Planned_dates_for_OutSystems_11)).
-Please check the presence the of the reference RPC-871 on our [Release Notes](https://success.outsystems.com/Support/Release_Notes)
+Platform Server version 11.8.0 includes the fix for this problem.
+The fix is identified with the reference RPD-4770 on our [Release Notes](https://success.outsystems.com/Support/Release_Notes/11/Platform_Server).